TheOddler/aplai/report/report.md

 Similarly we extract each block and add the `alldifferent` constraint.
 The `alldifferent` constraint from the `ic` library is an active constraint and the only one we use.
-All that's left then is starting the search.
+And then, all that's left is starting the search.

 ### Alternative view